MarcelFrank/StockPyrate/README.md

 This project is licensed under the terms of the GPL-3.0.

-## Example screenshot running stockpyrate.py
+## Example screenshot from running stockpyrate.py

 ![StockPyrate.py](https://github.com/MarcelFrank/StockPyrate/blob/main/demo/status-message-sample.png)

+## Example screenshots from Excel/XLSX export